basic-app/appstarter/README.md

 After each installation of a new module, you need to run the `php spark ba:update` command.

-If you want to populate the database with demodata, run the `php spark ba:seeder` command after each installation of a new module.
+If you want to populate the database with demodata, run the `php spark ba:seed` command after each installation of a new module.

 ## Server Requirements